NamanSingh7/Katalon-Automation-Facebook-Testing-Project/README.md

 **To accomplish this, we have to complete all the activities listed below:**

-Define problem/ Problem understanding
+1. Define problem/ Problem understanding

-Specify the business problem
+>     Specify the business problem

-Business impact
+>     Business impact

- Test case Preparation
+2. Test case Preparation

-Analyze requirements
+>    Analyze requirements

-Create the Scenario's and Collect the input data
+>    Create the Scenario's and Collect the input data

-Preparation of Test cases
+>    Preparation of Test cases

-Test data preparation (in the form of Validation Table) as per baseline document
+>    Test data preparation (in the form of Validation Table) as per baseline document

-Script /Test case Execution under test suite and test suite collection level
+3. Script /Test case Execution under test suite and test suite collection level

-Handling  and Validating buttons
+4. Handling  and Validating buttons

-Test listeners
+5. Test listeners

-Build delivery
+6. Build delivery

-Integrating katalon to git and jenkins
+>    Integrating katalon to git and jenkins

-Cross-browser testing using TestCloud
+7. Cross-browser testing using TestCloud

-Generating and Analyzing report and Sending report through email.

-Prior Knowledge:

- You must  have prior knowledge of following topics to complete this project.

-Software testing concepts

-STLC

-Manual Testing

-Automation Testing

-Software Automation process and tools

-Automation testing process

-Classification of  automation testing tools

-Difference between Manual and Automation testing

-Advantages and need of automation testing tools

-Project  Structure:
+_**Project  Structure:**___

 Create the Project folder which contains files as shown below:
 ![image](https://github.com/user-attachments/assets/b4dda3ba-d07e-42d9-a8b4-db17bd4a38a6)